-The thyroid gland is a two inches long gland located in front side of the neck just below the cricoid cartilage (the Adam’s apple) and is found wrapped around trachea.
-It is butterfly shaped gland weighing 0.52 ounces (15 grams).
-The two lobes of the gland are similar to butterfly wings attached to each other with a middle part known as isthmus.
+The thyroid gland is a two inches long gland located in the front side of the neck just below the cricoid cartilage (Adam’s apple) and is found wrapped around the trachea.
+It is a butterfly-shaped gland weighing 0.52 ounces (15 grams).
+The two lobes of the gland are similar to butterfly wings attached with a middle part known as the isthmus.

-Thyroid gland plays an important role in the production and storage of body’s thyroid hormones.
-To produce these hormones, the gland requires a signal from specific areas of the brain that are pituitary gland and hypothalamus.
-After receiving the signal, brain releases a thyroid stimulating hormone (TSH) which eventually results in the production of thyroid hormones by the gland.
-An adequate amount of iodine either from food as a mineral or from iodized salt is necessary for maintain a constant level of these hormones.
+The thyroid gland plays an essential role in the production and storage of the body’s thyroid hormones.
+During hormones production, the gland requires a signal from specific areas of the brain that are pituitary gland and hypothalamus.
+After receiving the signal, the brain releases a thyroid-stimulating hormone (TSH), which eventually results in the production of thyroid hormones by the gland.
+An adequate amount of iodine, either from food as a mineral or from iodized salt, is necessary for maintaining a constant level of these hormones.

 Thyroid Hormones and Pregnancy

-The major hormones produced by thyroid gland are triiodothyronine (T3) and thyroxine (T4).
-These hormones are involved in metabolism (a process that transforms food into energy), maintaining blood pressure, body temperature, muscle strength, cholesterol level and even the heart rate.
-Another hormone produced by thyroid gland is calcitonin which play a vital role in calcium metabolism.
-All these hormones are regulated by the release of thyroid-stimulating hormone (TSH) produced by the pituitary gland in brain.
+The major hormones produced by the thyroid gland are triiodothyronine (T3) and thyroxine (T4).
+These hormones are involved in metabolism (a process that transforms food into energy), maintaining blood pressure, body temperature, muscle strength, cholesterol level, and even the heart rate.
+Another hormone produced by the thyroid gland is calcitonin, which plays a vital role in calcium metabolism.
+All these hormones are regulated by the release of thyroid-stimulating hormone (TSH) produced by the pituitary gland in the brain.

-During pregnancy, the level of thyroid hormone varies as it is concerned with the growth and development of baby’s brain and nervous system.
-In the first three months (first trimester) of pregnancy baby depends on the mother for thyroid hormones and it is exchanged through mother’s placenta.
-After almost 12 weeks, fetus develops its own thyroid gland.
-That’s the time when it starts producing the thyroid hormones but still depends on mother’s until around 18 weeks.
+During pregnancy, the level of thyroid hormone varies as it is concerned with the growth and development of the baby’s brain and nervous system.
+In the first three months (first trimester) of pregnancy, the baby depends on the mother for thyroid hormones, and it is exchanged through the mother’s placenta.
+After almost 12 weeks, the fetus develops its thyroid gland.
+That’s the time when it starts producing the thyroid hormones but still depends on mother until around 18 weeks.

-It is necessary to ensure the presence of adequate amount of iodine in the pregnant females because thyroid hormones production depends on it.
-Thus, an appropriate level of iodine could be achieved through the intake of prenatal vitamin with enough iodine.
-This will ensure that the baby gets required amount of iodine from the mother.
+It is necessary to ensure the presence of an adequate amount of iodine in pregnant females because thyroid hormone production depends on it.
+Thus, an appropriate level of iodine could be achieved through the intake of prenatal vitamins with enough iodine.
+This will ensure that the baby gets the required amount of iodine from the mother.

 Pregnancy and Thyroid Disease

-The imbalance in thyroid hormones can result in the complications for human body.
-Sometimes any abnormality associated with thyroid gland could cause the increase or decrease from the normal level of these hormones.
-Too much production occurs when the gland becomes overactive and this condition is known as hyperthyroidism.
-This condition result in speeding up of the metabolism.
-Contrary to this, when the thyroid gland becomes underactive and the body functioning slows down, the state is called as hypothyroidism.
+The imbalance in thyroid hormones can result in complications for the human body.
+Sometimes any abnormality associated with the thyroid gland could cause an increase or decrease from the normal level of these hormones.
+Too much production occurs when the gland becomes overactive, and this condition is known as hyperthyroidism.
+This condition results in speeding up metabolism.
+Contrary to this, when the thyroid gland becomes underactive, and the body functioning slows down, the state is called hypothyroidism.

-Human chorionic gonadotropin (HCG) and estrogen are two hormones related to pregnancy that can result in the increase in thyroid levels.
-Thus, making it difficult to diagnose the thyroid disease in pregnant women.
+Human chorionic gonadotropin (HCG) and estrogen are two hormones related to pregnancy that can increase thyroid levels.
+Thus, making it difficult to diagnose thyroid disease in pregnant women.
 Yet your healthcare professional will be able to diagnose the complication through the symptoms.
 Even though it is necessary to get yourself regularly checked for the thyroid problems, it is equally important to get it checked if you are pregnant or are planning to get pregnant.

-Moreover, it is important to know that through regular thyroid function tests and proper medication one can protect the baby’s healthy and can have a healthy pregnancy.
+Moreover, it is important to know that through regular thyroid function tests and proper medication, one can protect the baby’s health and can have a healthy pregnancy.

 Hypothyroidism and Pregnancy

-Women of child-bearing age are prone to thyroid disease thus it is common to have thyroid disease associated complication during pregnancy.
+Women of childbearing age are prone to thyroid disease.
+Thus, it is common to have thyroid disease-associated complications during pregnancy.
 These complications can equally affect the mother and baby.

 Etiology of Hypothyroidism

 One of the major etiologic factors of hypothyroidism is Hashimoto’s thyroiditis.
-It is an autoimmune disorder in which body’s own immune system produces antibodies and attacks the thyroid gland.
-This could result in the enlargement of thyroid gland, called as goiter.
-Lack of adequate amount of iodine in your diet can also cause hypothyroidism and goiter both.
-Treatment of hyperthyroidism that includes radioactive iodine therapy or thyroid surgery may also results in hypothyroidism.
-But in most cases the specific cause of hypothyroidism still remains unknown.
+It is an autoimmune disorder in which the body’s immune system produces antibodies and attacks the thyroid gland.
+This could result in the enlargement of the thyroid gland, called a goiter.
+Lack of an adequate amount of iodine in your diet can also cause hypothyroidism and goiter both.
+Treatment of hyperthyroidism that includes radioactive iodine therapy or thyroid surgery, may also result in hypothyroidism.
+But in most cases, the specific cause of hypothyroidism remains unknown.

 Clinical Features of Hypothyroidism

 Hypothyroidism occurs when the production of thyroid hormones is reduced by the thyroid gland.
 As a result, slowing down the metabolism and causing various symptoms.
-In the beginning, the clinical features of hypothyroidism are not noticeable and remains asymptomatic.
-Symptoms develop with time and can end up into more severe ones.
-Slowing down of the metabolism means body will lack energy and some of the common hypothyroidism associated symptoms are weight gain, fatigue, muscular cramps, weakness, joint pain, slow heart rate and shortness of breath with activity etc. symptoms can also includes hoarse voice, constipation, brittle hair, dry itchy skin, hair loss, brittle nails, loss of sex drive etc. In severe conditions, it might lead to clinical features including difficulty in concentration and learning in the baby born to hypothyroid mother, irregular menstrual cycle, infertility and might results in miscarriage as well.
+In the beginning, the clinical features of hypothyroidism are not noticeable and remain asymptomatic.
+Symptoms develop with time and can end up in more severe ones.
+Slowing down of the metabolism means the body will lack energy, and some of the common hypothyroidism associated symptoms are weight gain, fatigue, muscular cramps, weakness, joint pain, slow heart rate, and shortness of breath with activity, etc. Symptoms can also include a hoarse voice, constipation, brittle hair, itchy skin, hair loss, brittle nails, loss of sex drive, etc. In severe conditions, it might lead to clinical features including difficulty in concentration and learning in the baby born to hypothyroid mother, irregular menstrual cycle, infertility, and might results in miscarriage as well.

 Effects of Hypothyroidism on the Pregnant Mother

-Females who have an undiagnosed hypothyroidism before they get pregnant may contributes in severe complications later.
-However, during pregnancy if a female develops hypothyroidism the symptoms are only mild and, in some cases, its asymptomatic.
-Pregnancy and hypothyroidism come with some common features thus it is important to get yourself checked for hypothyroidism.
+Females who have undiagnosed hypothyroidism before they get pregnant may contribute to severe complications later.
+Pregnancy and hypothyroidism come with some common features.
+Thus it is essential to get yourself checked for hypothyroidism.
 As even a mild but untreated hypothyroidism can develop complications for the mother and fetus both.
-Hypothyroidism associated pregnancy complications includes miscarriage, anemia, premature birth, abruptio placentae, preeclampsia (a sudden rise in blood pressure in the third trimester of pregnancy) and postpartum hemorrhage.
+Hypothyroidism associated with pregnancy complications includes miscarriage, anemia, premature birth, abruptio placentae, preeclampsia (a sudden rise in blood pressure in the third trimester of pregnancy), and postpartum hemorrhage.
 In rare cases, it might result in congestive heart failure.

-The reason for irregular periods associated with hypothyroidism is that it prevents ovulation i.e. the release of the egg from the ovary.
-Usually after a monthly cycle, an egg is released from the ovary, but in those who develops hypothyroidism the frequency of egg release reduces as a result effecting the normal menstrual cycle.
-Moreover, the increase risk of miscarriage is because hypothyroidism interferes with embryo development.
+The reason for irregular periods associated with hypothyroidism is that it prevents ovulation, i.e., the release of the egg from the ovary.
+Usually, after a monthly cycle, an egg is released from the ovary, but in those who develop hypothyroidism, the frequency of egg release reduces as a result affecting the normal menstrual cycle.
+Moreover, the increased risk of miscarriage is because hypothyroidism interferes with embryo development.

 Effects of Hypothyroidism on the Fetus

-Thyroid hormones are vital for the development of baby’s nervous system.
+Thyroid hormones are vital for the development of the baby’s nervous system.
 If a mother suffering from hypothyroidism remains undiagnosed on untreated, especially during the first trimester, it can adversely affect the baby’s brain.
-This is because during the first 3 months, fetus solely depends on mother for its thyroid hormones.
+This is because, during the first three months, the fetus solely depends on the mother for its thyroid hormones.
 Thus, hypothyroidism could interfere with normal development and can cause low IQ problems as well as impaired psychomotor (mental and motor) development in the baby.
-Also, if you have untreated hypothyroidism during pregnancy, there are chances for you to have premature baby with weigh less than normal and have lowered brain development.
+Also, if you have untreated hypothyroidism during pregnancy, there are chances for you to have a premature baby with weighing less than normal and have lowered brain development.

-Researched says that babies born to mother with thyroid diseases are at increased risk of brain, heart and kidney defects.
-As thyroid hormones are crucial for baby’s development and can affect their intellectual development, they also increase the risk of physical abnormalities like extra finger, ear deformities or cleft palate.
+Researched says that babies born to mothers with thyroid diseases are at increased risk of brain, heart, and kidney defects.
+As thyroid hormones are crucial for babies ’ development and can affect their intellectual development, they also increase the risk of physical abnormalities like an extra finger, ear deformities, or cleft palate.

 Hypothyroidism and Breastfeeding

-Thyroid hormones are involved in the normal breast development.
-Hypothyroidism causes lack of the production of thyroid hormones as a result affecting breast development and eventually milk production.
-Treated mothers show no issues in the milk supply but those with untreated condition struggle with the adequate supply of milk.
-Furthermore, it is totally safe for a breastfeeding mother to continue with thyroid medication.
+Thyroid hormones are involved in normal breast development.
+Hypothyroidism causes a lack of the production of thyroid hormones as a result of affecting breast development and, eventually, milk production.
+Treated mothers show no issues in the milk supply, but those with untreated conditions struggle with the adequate supply of milk.
+Furthermore, it is safe for a breastfeeding mother to continue with thyroid medication.

-It is common to know that hypothyroidism might affect pregnancy and production of milk.
+It is common to know that hypothyroidism might affect pregnancy and the production of milk.
 But some females may develop thyroid disease after giving birth to the child.
-Indeed, breastfeeding helps the baby to nourish and grow yet it can affect the level of thyroid hormones in mother.
-As a result, aiding in thyroid problems.
-Breastfeeding mother can develop an increase production of thyroid hormones which can lead to a condition called postpartum thyroiditis.
-It is good to know that over a certain period of time this condition goes away on its own and in case of prolonged duration doctor can prescribe a low does medicine.
+Indeed, breastfeeding helps the baby to nourish and grow, yet it can affect the level of thyroid hormones in the mother.
+A breastfeeding mother can develop an increased production of thyroid hormones, which can lead to a condition called postpartum thyroiditis.
+It is good to know that over a certain period, this condition goes away on its own, and in case of prolonged duration, doctors can prescribe a low dose of medicine.